Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

 ### plugins/entities/{entity}/harmonize/REST/services
 This folder contains REST extension modules (XQuery or JavaScript).
 See the [MarkLogic REST API Docs](https://docs.marklogic.com/guide/rest-dev/extensions) for details.
 Once deployed, these options are available on the FINAL server.

-## Entity-independent REST resources
+### Entity-independent REST resources
 In DHF, REST resources (search options, extensions, and transforms) are intended to be associated with entities.
 As such, they would be created under a `plugins/entities/{entity}` folder.
 It is currently possible to deploy REST resources from `plugins/entities/input/REST` (without a specific entity); however, this is unsupported and may be removed in a future release.

+### plugins/mappings
+This folder contains model-to-model mapping configuration artifacts that can be used to configure an input flow.
+For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

+### plugins/mappings/{mapping}

+This folder contains all versions of a given model-to-model mapping.
+The name of the folder is the same as mapping name.
+For details, see For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

+### plugins/mappings/{mapping}/{mapping}-{version}.json

+A model to model mapping configuration files.
+There may be multiple versions.
+For example, QuickStart creates a new version each time you modify a mapping.
+For details, see For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

-### user-config folder
+## user-config folder
 This folder contains sub-folders and JSON files used to configure your MarkLogic server.
 See [ml-gradle wiki](https://github.com/marklogic/ml-gradle/wiki) for details on what goes in here.
 Any JSON files you put here will be merged with the hub-internal-config configurations by the Data Hub Framework upon deploy.

-### .tmp folder
+## .tmp folder
 This folder contains temporary hub artifacts.
 You may safely ignore it.